-- If you have a contact form on your website but no Thank You page, this method will allow you to track those leads in Facebook.
+- If you have a contact form on your website, but no Thank You page, this method will allow you to track those leads on Facebook.
 Just use the Form Submissions Trigger.

-- With an “add to wishlist” or “add to cart” button that allows the user to continue browsing at the same time, this method will allow you to track that.
+- Use an “add to wishlist” or “add to cart” button that allows the user to continue browsing at the same time.
+This method will enable you to track the action.
 Just use the Click Elements Trigger.

-There are lots of ways you can use this to track some really precise user behaviours and put together some incredibly helpful digital marketing analytics.
-I’m sure that you’ve probably got a bunch of ideas about new ways to track your data, and this is going to give you a whole lot more to optimise your campaigns in the future!
+There are lots of ways you can use this to track some exact user behaviours and put together some incredibly helpful digital marketing analytics.
+You’ve probably got a bunch of ideas about new ways to track your data, and this is going to give you a whole lot more to optimise your campaigns in the future!